foxdonut/meiosis/docs/lessons/routing.md

 familiar with the example.
 Don't worry about the "Show state in console log" and the "Location", they don't work yet and we'll use them later.

+> Note that we're using [meiosis-setup](https://github.com/foxdonut/meiosis/tree/master/helpers/setup) to wire up the Meiosis pattern.

 @flems code/routing/01-components.js,code/routing/01-app.js,routing.html,public/css/spectre.css,public/css/style.css [] 700 60 01-app.js

 [Section Contents](#section_contents)